11 wild outdoor adventures in the Riverina

 Lace-up your shoes (or bring your bike) for the Wiradjuri Trail

-The 42km Wiradjuri Trail loop around Wagga Wagga takes in some of the city’s most significant Aboriginal sites, connecting hilltops, riverbanks and everything in between.
-There’s no set start or finish line, so pick a point of entry and enjoy a day of wandering along the Murrumbidgee River, through Silvalite and Pomingalarna reserves, and to Wagga Beach – bring your swimsuit to cool down.
+The 42km Wiradjuri Trail loop around Wagga Wagga takes in some of the city’s most significant Aboriginal sites, connecting hilltops, riverbanks and an epic bike arena.
+There’s no set start or finish line, so pick a point of entry (Wagga Wagga Visitor Information Centre is a popular start point) and enjoy a day of wandering along the Murrumbidgee River, cycling the area’s trails, exploring the Wollundry Lagoon and taking in the wildlife of the Marrambidya Wetland.
+Aim to finish at Wagga Beach – bring your swimsuit to cool down.

 Wiradjuri Trail in Wagga Wagga - Credit: Chloe Smith Photography | Visit Wagga Wagga